gryf/sdpy/README.rst

 Note, that section order determine order of displayed definitions on the definitions view.
 Automatically scanned directory doesn't guarantee the order.
-Also note, that adding many dictionaries will increase startup time and searching for the terms.
+Also note, that adding many dictionaries will increase startup time and will have impact on searching for the terms.

 License